laiboonh/haskell/Typeclass/README.md

     dayOfWeek == dayOfWeek' && dayOfMonth == dayOfMonth'
 ```

-#### What if the constructors type variables may or may not implement Eq
+#### What if the constructors type variables may or may not implement Eq?
+We set a *typeclass constraint*
 ```haskell
 data Identity a = Identity' a
 instance Eq a => Eq (Identity a) where